yasu24/Telling-Story-with-Data/data-visualization-critiques.md

 # Step three: sketch out a solution

 From our discussions, it seems more effective to present absolute values rather than a fragmented pie chart adorned with visuals.
 My initial approach was to use simple bar charts for both 2022 and 2021, differentiating them with contrasting colors.
-Noting the original chart's emphasis on renewable resources, I took the liberty to accentuate them using distinct shades.
+Noting the original chart's emphasis on renewable resources, I emphasized them using distinct shades.

 <img src="BarChart.png" width="800"/>